OGRECave/ogre/Docs/src/material-scripts.md

 Format: set\_texture\_alias &lt;alias name&gt; &lt;texture name&gt;

-This attribute can be used to set the textures used in texture unit states that were inherited from another material.(See [Texture Aliases](#Texture-Aliases))
+This attribute can be used to set the textures used in texture unit states that were inherited from another material.(See @ref Texture-Aliases)